 The reader knows something is happening or happened.
 But they have no way of knowing who did it or is doing it.

-It comes about when the subject of the sentence is not performing the action of the verb in the sentence.
+It happens when the subject of the sentence is not performing the action of the verb in the sentence.

-Because of the form of the verb, we don’t know who is doing the action unless we add an operator.
+Because of the form, we don’t know who is doing the action unless we add an operator.

 For example, the passive voice subject is usually a thing and not a person.